Binomial Coefficient Calculator: Calculate "N Choose K" Combinations

 Can n or k be negative?

-In basic combinatorics, no. But generalized binomial coefficients allow negative or non-integer values using the gamma function.
+In basic combinatorics, no. Generalised binomial coefficients allow negative or non-integer values using the gamma function.

 How do I verify my answer?

 Use symmetry: C(n,k) should equal C(n,n-k).
-Also check with Pascal's triangle for small values, or verify using the recursive formula.
+Check with Pascal's triangle for small values, or verify using the recursive formula.

 C(n,k) counts the number of k-element subsets of an n-element set.
 The power set (all subsets) has size 2^n.